States with High vs Low Affection for Their Residents - Dallas - 1

 Only 28% of residents in each state rated their state as "the best" or "one of the best."

-There are quite clear commonalities in why people in the U.S. have affection for their states.
+There are some clear commonalities in why people in the U.S. feel affection for their states.

 - A safe and pleasant environment, natural scenery, weather, and air quality significantly impact living satisfaction.

-- A sense of belonging to the community, community spirit, bonds with people in the area, close relationships, and active community activities increase affection.
+- A sense of belonging to the community, social ties with people in the area, close relationships, and active community activities increase affection.